 Let it be your childhood pictures, your children’s pictures or just a few of your best shots at photography, canvas prints are an excellent way to display things that matter to you.

 Now, canvas prints are not the same as canvas painting.
-Canvas painting involves using paints to actually draw on the canvas sheets but in canvas prints you use ink-jet printers to digitally print on the canvas.
+Canvas painting involves using paints to actually draw on the canvas sheets but in canvas prints you use ink-jet or ink tank printers to digitally print on the canvas.

 Although, when technology was less advanced than it is today, the only way to transmit a picture onto a canvas was to physically copy it from the photograph and paint it onto the canvas.